 We currently support LTI 1.1.
 This level of integration provides course results and gives users the ability to link their host account to a DataCamp account.
 Please contact your sales representative or Customer Success Manager for additional information.

 DataCamp does not support SCORM/AICC integrations.
 DataCamp is an interactive platform with multiple features and learning experiences beyond just video exercises.
 SCORM/AICC would create a suboptimal learning experience for users which fails to leverage the unique benefits of our platform.
 Therefore, we’ve strategically chosen not to support these methods.
-We do support other LMS integration options (FTP) which can be used to integrate with DataCamp.
+We do support other LMS integration options (SFTP) which can be used to integrate with DataCamp.

 DataCamp does not support xAPI/Experience API/TinCan integrations for DataCamp for Business plans at this time.
 Please contact your sales representative or Customer Success Manager for additional information.